-About two decades ago, a number of parallel and distributed file systems were developed.
+About two decades ago, a number of companies developed a parallel and distributed file storage system.
 The impetus was that, when data began growing exponentially, it became clear that scale-out storage was the paradigm to follow for large data sets.
-WAFL, IBM Spectrum Scale (aka GPFS), Lustre, ZFS and OneFS are all examples of scale-out file systems.
+WAFL, IBM Spectrum Scale (aka GPFS), Lustre, ZFS and OneFS are all examples of scale-out file storage ystems.
 All these systems have something in common: they had their “first boot” sometime around the year 2000.
 They also all have their strengths and weaknesses.
 Some of these systems are not really scale-out; others are difficult to install and operate; some require special hardware or don’t support common NAS protocols; they may have scalability limits, or lack speed of innovation.

 Several vendors say their product is independent of hardware-specific requirements.
 They may have used the term “software defined.”
 According to Wikipedia, two qualities of a software-defined product are:

-QF2 fulfils both requirements admirably.
-You can run QF2 on standard hardware provided by Qumulo, on HPE Apollo 4200 servers, and in AWS.
+Qumulo fulfills both requirements admirably.
+You can run Qumulo on standard hardware provided by Qumulo, on HPE Apollo 4200 servers, and in AWS.
 For development and testing purposes, Qumulo offers a free OVA package so that you to run a fully functional cluster on VMware Workstation or Fusion.
-You can also run a standalone instance of QF2, with 5TB of storage, on AWS for free.
+You can also run a standalone instance of Qumulo, with 5TB of storage, on AWS for free.
 You only pay for the AWS infrastructure.

-Because QF2 ist fully manageable via an API, it’s fully extensible and it can be integrated into any operational environment.
+Because Qumulo is fully manageable via an API, it’s fully extensible and it can be integrated into any operational environment.

-One of the smartest things in QF2 is its real-time analytics capabilities.
-Metadata, such as bytes used and file counts, is aggregated when files and directories are created or modified, which means the information is available for timely processing without expensive file system tree walks.
+One of the smartest things in Qumulo is its real-time analytics capabilities.
+Metadata, such as bytes used and file counts, is aggregated when files and directories are created or modified, which means the information is available for timely processing without expensive file storage system tree walks.